 Beyond Zero Emissions is now working with communities – this is the Zero Carbon Communities program:

 To stay up-to-date with this exciting program, we invite you to subscribe to Zero Carbon Communities updates here – simply check the Zero Carbon Communities box and a welcome email will be on its way.
-To get in touch with us: email bze at firstname.lastname@example.org or zcc at email@example.com
+To get in touch, email us via email@example.com or firstname.lastname@example.org

 The Zero Carbon Communities program is adapting BZE’s Zero Carbon Australia research to local communities, looking at different sectors including: